-- 2.4.1 The global passive equity pool seeks to mimic the returns of the FTSE World Index.
-The pool will seek to be 100% invested in equity, holding cash only on a transitional basis between equity purchases and withdrawals from the pool. - 2.4.2 As a passive pool, it will not actively seek out performance, but will instead replicate the FTSE World Index at a lower cost than the actively managed pools. - 2.4.3 The global passive equity pool seeks to earn long-term returns by allocating its assets to replicate the make-up of the FTSE World Index.
+- 2.5.1 The Passive Global Equity Pool seeks to mimic the returns of the FTSE World Index.
+The pool will seek to be 100% invested in equity, holding cash only on a transitional basis between equity purchases and withdrawals from the pool. - 2.5.2 As a passive pool, it will not actively seek out performance, but will instead replicate the FTSE World Index at a lower cost than the actively managed pools. - 2.5.3 The pool seeks to earn long-term returns by allocating its assets to replicate the make-up of the FTSE World Index.
 All equity portfolios assume a larger amount of risk; during shorter periods of time it is quite possible for the portfolio to produce lower returns than the risk-reducing asset pools (bonds/cash).
-Therefore the equity portfolio is particularly appropriate for Funds which choose to invest monies with a longer-term horizon, and therefore should serve as one of the main sources of long-term portfolio growth. - 2.4.4 The pool is permitted to purchase foreign exchange-type derivatives such as forwards, but only for the purpose of hedging or in respect of the settlement of equity transactions/dividend receipts which are in currencies other than sterling.
+Therefore, the equity portfolio is particularly appropriate for Funds which choose to invest monies with a longer-term horizon and should, therefore, serve as one of the main sources of long-term portfolio growth.

+2.5.4 The pool is permitted to purchase foreign exchange-type derivatives such as forwards, but only for the purpose of hedging, cost-effective exposure to countries within the Index, or in respect of the settlement of equity transactions/ dividend receipts which are in currencies other than Sterling.
+Managers may also purchase derivatives for the purpose of gaining exposure to countries within the Index in a cost-effective manner; these exposures, however, are strictly controlled.
 Short selling of stocks is not permitted.